Shawn-Kim96/vehicle_state_estimation_with_LSTM/README.md

 - `libs`: Provides utility functions for handling datasets, visualizing results, and interacting with cloud storage.
 - `models`: Houses the main training code for the LSTM models, along with specific implementations for different architectures.
 - `Development Utilities`: Tools like new_data_file_handler.py are used for managing and processing new datasets.

+## Objective
+The main goal of this project is to leverage machine learning, particularly LSTM networks, to predict the future state of vehicles based on historical dynamics data.
+By accurately forecasting these states, this system can be used in applications such as autonomous driving, safety simulations, or vehicle dynamics control systems.

+## Usage
+`Model Training`: Use the notebooks to load datasets from data/processed/6dof/ and train various LSTM models located in the models/ folder.
+`Experimentation`: Modify the architecture and parameters within the provided notebooks to explore different vehicle state prediction methods.
+`Data Handling`: The dev_utils/ and src/ directories provide scripts for processing new vehicle dynamics data and integrating it into the model training pipeline.